tschudin/scuttlesort/js/README.md

 which they process a new log entry as long as it follows the append-order.

-## Notes on the Python Implementation
+## Note on the JavaScript Implementation